mdykman/magickman/README.md

   will be displayed in every image-aware client.
 When config[:strict] is true, a 404 is issued with the not-found image in the body.
 This will display properly on most clients, but some clients may choose to ignore the content of 404 responses on resource requests.

+### configuration
+	* formats
+	* output control
+	* source paths

+#### formats

+Formats are specified in config/initializers/magickman.rb which is created with the generator at installation (see above).
+They may be modified or added to provide a variety of custom formats according to your needs.

+##### defaults formats
+    :thumb =>  '-resize 50x50\>',
+    :small =>  '-resize 100x100\>',
+    :medium => '-resize 200x200\>',
+    :large =>  '-resize 400x400\>',

+    :ct => '-resize 50x50^ -gravity center -extent 50x50',
+    :cs => '-resize 100x100^ -gravity center -extent 100x100',
+    :cm => '-resize 200x200^ -gravity center -extent 200x200',
+    :cl => '-resize 400x400^ -gravity center -extent 400x400'

+Formats are divided into 2 classes:  format string which begin with '-' are evaluated as option string to be passed to the imagemagick 'convert' program.
+This is a powerful program which serves a wide variety of cases in a single command.

+    $ convert $formatstring $sourceimg $targetimg

+For a format string :large =>"-resize 800x800\>", requesting image 'foo.large.jpg', the command will be

+    $ convert -resize 800x800\> assets/images/foo.jpg public/foo.large.jpg

+assuming that foo.jpg has been located in assets/images/

+When the format string does not begin with '-', it is assumed to be a custom command.
+For a format string :watermark =>"/usr/local/bin/watermark.rb", the command will be:

+    $ /usr/local/bin/watermark.rb assets/images/foo.jpg public/foo.large.jpg

+##### custom scripts
+Custom scripts can be in any language.
+They should take input and output files from the command line arguments, and exit with 0 upon success for maximum compatability.
+It is expected that the output image has been created or at least exists before a custom script signals successful termination.

 ## Contributing

 1. Fork it